 The Bribery Act 2010 received Royal Assent on 8 April 2010.
 The Act created offences of offering or receiving bribes, bribery of foreign public officials and creates a new offence under section 7 which can be committed by commercial organisations which fail to prevent persons associated with them from committing bribery on their behalf.

-Wright Hassall regularly works with organisations to deliver in-house Bribery Act training which explains:
+We regularly work with organisations to deliver in-house Bribery Act training which explains:

 - What is a bribe and why was the legislation introduced